nyaosorg/nyagos/Doc/nyagos_en.md

 It returns the integer-value for %ERRORLEVEL% and the error-message.
 With no error, they are 0 and nil.

-### `STATUS,ERROR = nyagos.rawexec('COMMAND-NAME','ARG-1','ARG-2'...)`
+### `errorlevel,errormessage = nyagos.rawexec('COMMAND-NAME','ARG-1','ARG-2'...)`

 It executes "COMMAND-NAME" with ARGs.
-COMMAND-NAME is not interpreted as a built-in command nor an alias It returns true when the command succeeded, and nil and error-string when the command failed.
-The difference with os.execute is that the character-code is utf-8.
+COMMAND-NAME is not interpreted as a built-in command nor an alias.
+The difference with os.execute is that the errormessage is written with utf8.

 ### `OUTPUT = nyagos.eval("COMMAND")`